William FitzWilliam, 1st Earl of Southampton

 Garter-encircled arms of William FitzWilliam, 1st Earl of Southampton: Quarterly of fourteen: 1st lozengy Argent and Gules for Fitzwilliam; 2nd Gules a saltire Argent a label compony Azure and Argent for Neville; 3rd Argent three lozenges conjoined in fess Gules for Montagu; 4th Or an eagle displayed Vert armed Gules for Monthermer; 5th Gules six martlets two two and two Argent for Clavell; 6th Azure on a bend Or an annulet Gules overall a label Argent for Scrope; 7th Argent crusilly fitchy three garbs Gules for Commyn; 8th Argent five lozenges conjoined in bend Azure for Reygate; 9th Gules three lions passant guardant Or a border Argent for Holland (Plantagenet [Edmund of Woodstock]); 10th Argent a saltire engrailed Gules for Tiptoft; 11th Or a lion rampant guardant Gules for Cherliton; 12th Argent on a canton Gules a rose Or for Bradston; 13th Gules a cross engrailed Argent for Ingoldsthorpe; 14th Argent on a fess dancetty Sable three bezants for Burgh.

-William FitzWilliam, 1st Earl of Southampton, KG (c.
+William FitzWilliam, 1st Earl of Southampton, (c.
 1490 – 15 October 1542) was an English courtier and soldier.
 He was the third son of Sir Thomas FitzWilliam of Aldwark and Lady Lucy Neville, daughter of John Neville, 1st Marquess of Montagu.

 FitzWilliam's father died when he was in his infancy, and his mother remarried Sir Anthony Browne Sr. so that FitzWilliam was half-brother to Sir Anthony Browne Jr. Probably as a result of this connection, he was chosen as a companion for Henry Tudor, Prince of Wales (later King Henry VIII of England) and brought up alongside him.

 After King Henry's coronation in 1509, he was made a Gentleman Usher and King's Cupbearer, and gradually rose at Court.
 He began his military career at sea, serving under the Marquess of Dorset in 1512, and Sir Edward Howard in the disastrous second attack on Brest.
 Unlike his commander, he escaped the debacle, but was badly injured by a crossbow bolt.

 He recovered sufficiently in time to accompany King Henry VIII into France as an Esquire of the Body, and was knighted on 25 September 1513, the day after the capture of Tournai.
 In November, he married Mabel Clifford, daughter of Henry Clifford, 10th Baron de Clifford, but the marriage would prove childless.

 William FitzWilliam achieved distinction as naval commander, diplomat, and as government minister.
 Much of his time as Vice-Admiral (1513–1525) and Admiral was spent keeping the English Channel free from pirates, and he gained praise from Cardinal Wolsey for his initiative in actions against the French.
 In May 1522, England declared war on France.
 The Earl of Surrey planned to attack Havre de Grace in June and Morlaix on 1 July, which largely failed due to practical difficulties.